taboca/react-redux-states-store-disambiguation/README.md

     Rule: Smart components are not allowed to have any logic except dispatching actions.

 ## Within actions: what kinds of actions are possible?

-In the example by Tal, the component then does dispatch an action, so let's look at his example code:
+In the example by Tal, a component does call an action.
+Let's look at his example code:

 ```
 import _ from 'lodash';